European Art

-Banishing the War: the Etchings of Otto Dix
+Banishing the War: The Etchings of Otto Dix

-Errika Gerakiti 10 December 2019 min Read
+Errika Gerakiti 26 July 2024 min Read

 When the First World War, also known as the Great War, broke out, everyone was thrilled.
 The soldiers went happily to fight for their countries.
 All sides thought they would be winners and were arrogant towards their opponents.
 Many artists went to the battle, some even voluntarily.
 One of them was Otto Dix.
 However, the horror and the wretchedness of the trench warfare soon erased all hope for a quick victory.

-According to Giulio Carlo Argan, a distinguished art historian, Otto Dix was to painting what Erich Maria Remark (the author of All Silent From the Western Front) was to literature: the precise, merciless, almost photographic narrator of the horrors of the war and its obvious stupidity.
+According to Giulio Carlo Argan, a distinguished art historian, Otto Dix was to painting what Erich Maria Remarque (the author of All Silent From the Western Front) was to literature: the precise, merciless, almost photographic narrator of the horrors of the war and its obvious stupidity.

 In the Trenches

 As aforementioned, Dix joined the war voluntarily.
 In order to kill time and to avoid the tediousness of the trenches, he started drawing.
 He used mostly coal and ink on postcards and drew what was in front of him; death, rot, bombs, mice, mud, and void.
-He sent around drawings 300 to a girl in Dresden, with whom he was friends.
+He sent around 300 drawings to a girl in Dresden, with whom he was friends.
 His family received another bunch.

 The sketches were intended to be a visual testimony of the war without communicating an anti-war position.
 They profile the place and time without showing if any political side was either right or wrong.